 - 11. Employees are expected to represent Children's Aid Society in a professional manner and dress appropriately at all times. - 12.
 Dress slacks, corduroys, dress capris and knee length dress shorts are acceptable.
 Inappropriate slacks or pants include jeans, sweatpants, exercise pants, bermuda shorts, short -shorts, cut-offs (even if long), bib overalls, and any spandex or other form-fitting pants such as people wear for biking. - 13.
 Casual dresses and skirts at or below your fingertips.
 Dress and skirt length should be at a length at which you can sit comfortably in public.
 Leggings may be worn under mid-thigh or longer dresses.
 Mini-skirts, sun dresses, beach dresses, and spaghetti-strap dresses are inappropriate for the office. - 14.
 Casual shirts, dress shirts, sweaters, tops, golf-type shirts, and turtlenecks are acceptable attire for work.
 Most suit jackets or sport jackets are also acceptable attire for the office, if they violate none of the listed guidelines.
 In the summer, sleeves must reach the outside of the shoulder.
 Low cut tops should not be worn without a camisole.
 Inappropriate attire for work includes sweatshirts, tank tops, spaghetti straps, halter tops; shirts with words, logos, pictures, cartoons, or slogans.
 Clothing that exposes the midriff and back areas are not permitted.
 The observable lack of undergarments or exposed undergarments is not permitted. - 15.
 Loafers, boots, flats, dress heels, and leather deck-type shoes are acceptable for work.
 Athletic shoes, thongs, flip-flops, and slippers are not acceptable in the office.
 Heels cannot exceed three inches in height. - 16.
 Remember, that some employees are allergic to the chemicals in perfumes and make-up, so wear these substances with restraint.
 All staff will maintain a clean, groomed and modest appearance.
 Hairstyles, hair color, facial hair and other appearance-related items should present a neat and professional style.
 Non-natural hair coloring is not allowed.
 Personal hygiene products must be used.
 Nails should be clean and manicured. - 17.
-Acceptable piercings must be conservative and in good taste.
-For safety, large hoops or dangling earrings along with gauged ear jewelry and bars should not be worn.
-Any piercings should be small studs only. - 18.
+Earrings and body rings worn in a location other than the ears and/or nose are not allowed.
+Specifically, piercings in the eyebrows, tongue, cheek or any other visible location besides the ears and/or nose is not acceptable. - 18.
 Tattoos may be visible as long as they are not graphic, violent or otherwise offensive.
 Tattoos that include bad language, nudity and offensiveness must be covered. - 19.
 Hats are not appropriate in the office.
 Head Covers that are required for religious purposes or to honor cultural tradition are allowed.